-17 Related party transactions and controlling party
+16 Related party transactions and controlling party

 Ultimate controlling party

 This is the Members (Board of Directors).

 Key management personnel compensation

 There is no directors 'remuneration.

 Other related party transactions

+Any other related party transactions

 Any other related party transactions are disclosed under Directors' remuneration and transactions, note 4